Capacity: 1,510 MW

 The 700 megawatt Callide B Power Station was commissioned in 1988 and since then has continued to supply electricity to our national market.

 In 2001 the 810 megawatt Callide C Power Station was commissioned, doubling the generating capacity of the Callide site.
 Callide C was the first supercritical coal-fired power station in Australia.
-CS Energy owns Callide C in a 50/50 joint venture arrangement with InterGen.
+CS Energy owns Callide C in a 50/50 joint venture with InterGen.

 How electricity is generated at callide